privacybydesign/irma-frontend-packages/irma-core/README.md

 and only rejects when the machine reaches a state with a final transaction.
 The end states `BrowserNotSupported` and `Aborted` always lead to a reject.
 The other possible end states are `Cancelled`, `Timeout` and `Error`.

-In case none of the plugins supplied a return value for rejection via its `close()` method (which is the case for all our plugins in the `/plugin` directory), the reject message indicates in what state the state machine stopped, so:
+In case none of the plugins supplied a return value via its `close()` method (which is the case for all our plugins in the `/plugin` directory), the return value on resolve will be the payload of the 'succeed' transition.
+In case of reject, the return value indicates in what state the state machine stopped,
-`BrowserNotSupported`, `Cancelled`, `Timeout`, `Error` or `Aborted`.
+so: `BrowserNotSupported`, `Cancelled`, `Timeout`, `Error` or `Aborted`.

+In case one or more plugins do return a value, the return value will be an array containing the `irma-core` return value (as described above) as first item and the return values of the plugins as subsequent items.
+The order of the subsequent items is determined by the order in which the plugins were added with 'use'.
+Plugins that did not return a value, have the result `undefined` then.

 ```javascript
 irma.start()